anushirahatti/Bank-Marketing-Analysis/README.md

 In a general scenario, Machine Learning is based on Euclidean distance.
 In our dataset we will be encountering different coulmns with different range of values.
 That is why this is called feature scaling.
 We use StandardScaler from sklearn.preprocessing to perform the scaling.

 ### Machine Learning:
-The algorithms that we are going to make use of include:
+The algorithm that we have used:

+* Random Forest : Random Forest is a supervised classification algorithm.
+This algorithm helps to create a Forest and make it random.
+There is a direct relationship between the number of trees in the forest and the results it can get: the larger the number of trees, the more accurate the result.
+But one thing to note is that creating the forest is not the same as constructing the decision with information gain or gain index approach.

 * Decision Tree : In decision analysis, a decision tree can be used to visually and explicitly represent decisions and decision making.
 This algorithm uses a tree-like model of decisions.
 This algorithm in data mining helps in deriving a strategy to reach a particular goal.
 This is also widely used in machine learning.

-* Random Forest : Random Forest is a supervised classification algorithm.
-This algorithm helps to create a Forest and make it random.
-There is a direct relationship between the number of trees in the forest and the results it can get: the larger the number of trees, the more accurate the result.
-But one thing to note is that creating the forest is not the same as constructing the decision with information gain or gain index approach.
+We have **implemented Pipelining** with (MinMaxScaler + LogisticRegression) combination and (StandardScaler + LogisticRegression) combination to automate the standard Machine Learning tasks and explore different combinations of transformers and estimators and their performance on the given dataset.

-We are planning to use ensemble methods with Decision tree and Random forest and make best prediction (whether the client will subscribe for term deposit or not) by aggregating the obtained results.
+We have **implemented ensemble methods** with Decision tree and Random forest to make best prediction (whether the client will subscribe for term deposit or not) by aggregating the obtained results.

 ### Evaluation:
  After understanding the sentiments of the Bank Marketing Data Set.
 We need to mine knowledge and capture the ideas from the dataset.
-In this process of capturing the insights from the data, we need to evaluate the results at each datamining phase which is a challenging task.
+In this process of capturing the insights from the data, we need to evaluate the results at each data mining phase which is a challenging task.
 The common problem which everyone can face is that for unbalanced Bank Marketing Data Set data streams with, for example, 90% of the instances in one class, the simplest classifiers will have high accuracies of at least 90%.